gibbs/gibbs.github.io/content/blog/0002-using-oauth-roles-in-grafana-with-keycloak.md

 After creating this mapper the roles data should now be added to the UserInfo endpoint.

-Finally, under ==Manage > Users== select a user, go to the ==Role Mappings== tab and assign one of the newly added roles.
-Sign in to Grafana with the selected user and they should now have the relevant role.
+Finally, under ==Manage > Users==, select a user, go to the ==Role Mappings== tab and assign one of the newly added roles.
+Sign in to Grafana with the selected user and they should now have the relevant role assigned.

 ## Testing the UserInfo Endpoint in Keycloak

-The Keycloak admin area provides an interface for evaluating a users UserInfo endpoint data.
-This can be used to check that roles are being returned to Grafana as intended.
+The Keycloak admin area provides an interface for evaluating the users data returned on from the `UserInfo` endpoint.
+This can be used to check that roles are being sent to Grafana as intended.

 Under ==Configure > Clients==: